tanjaq/Rental-Car/README.md

 3. Run `npm install` to install all dependencies
 4. To run the project call `node index.js` start the app
 5. Application will be available at http://localhost:3000/
-6. Make all necessary changes and commit
+6. To run the Jest test call `npx jest --coverage`
+7. Write tests to assure 100% coverage
-7. Make a pull request for the original repo on GitHub
+8. Make a pull request for the original repo on GitHub
 8. Grade is awarded to students who:
-   -- Submits and shows a pull request with appropriately structured code.
+   -- Submits and shows a pull request with all tests covering the code.

 # Current business requirements